Endpoint Services, How can I use both Workspace ONE and Munki to manage my Macs?

 Munki and Workspace ONE (formerly known as AirWatch) complement one another and together provide a full suite of macOS endpoint management tools.
 NOTE: Neither Munki nor Workspace ONE provides traditional OS imaging, which Apple no longer supports.
 However, Munki does support in-place OS upgrades as well as an erase-and-install workflow for devices on macOS 10.13.4 and up.

-Workspace ONE is VMWare's mobile device management (MDM) solution with support for multiple platforms including macOS.
+Workspace ONE is VMWare's unified endpoint management (UEM) solution with support for multiple platforms including macOS.
 It provides:

 - Automatic enrollment of Apple DEP-provisioned devices

 - Management of secure kernel extension loading (SKEL)

 - Enforcement of device-specific security profiles

 - Apple App Store application deployment and license management

 - Compliance with Apple's stated reliance on unified endpoint management (UEM) or mobile device management (MDM) for macOS management